FellowshipOfTheGame/DialogueModule/README.md

 - Editing the Packages/manifest.json file directly

-Make sure the project is in the dependencies list and open the project as usual:
+Make sure this project is in the dependencies list as shown below and open the project as usual:

     {
       "dependencies": {